Jemurai/web_application_threat_intelligence/PITCHME.md

 +++

-### If an actor triggers the brute force detector then succeeds at logging in, is that a success?
+### If an actor trips the brute force detector then logs in, what does that mean?

 +++

-### This is an example of a Indicator of Compromise
+### This is an Indicator of Compromise

 +++